rickstaa/livepeer-delegate-hints/README.md

 # Delegate Hints

-A tool to retrieve delegator hints for orchestrators, helping reduce gas fees when interacting with Livepeer smart contract methods like `bondWithHint`, `unbondWithHint`, and `rebondWithHint`.
+An app to retrieve delegator hints for orchestrators, helping reduce gas fees when interacting with Livepeer smart contract methods like `bondWithHint`, `unbondWithHint`, and `rebondWithHint`.

 ## What Are Hints?